canzarlab/Sphetcher/README.md

 Input:

 `expression_matrix.csv`
-  : expression matrix in CSV format: rows are cells, columns are features. <br/>
+  : expression matrix in comma-separated values (CSV) format: rows are cells, columns are features. <br/>
  `sketch_size`
   : number of samples to obtain from the data set. <br/>
 `class_labels.csv`